Landlords, tenants fill courts as eviction moratorium ends

 “My main concern is that now that I have an eviction, how will I find another place?
 Some places will accept you and some will not,” said Eleby, whose entire family got COVID-19 earlier this year.

-Around the country, courts, legal advocates and law enforcement agencies were gearing up for evictions to return to pre-pandemic levels, a time when 3.7 million people were displaced from their homes every year, or seven every minute, according to the Eviction Lab at Princeton University.
+Around the country, courts, legal advocates and law enforcement agencies had been gearing up for evictions to return to pre-pandemic levels, a time when 3.7 million people were displaced from their homes every year, or seven every minute, according to the Eviction Lab at Princeton University.

 Some cities with the most cases, according to the Eviction Lab, are Phoenix with more than 42,000 eviction filings, Houston with more than 37,000, Las Vegas with nearly 27,000 and Tampa more than 15,000.
 Indiana and Missouri also have more than 80,000 filings.